Getting Started with the OperatorHub on OpenShift 4.x

 Continue with the instructions to create your database.
 After you create a database, the operator discovers the database and creates additional Kubernetes services for application workload access to the database.

 Step 3: Inspect your database services

-After you create your database in the Redis Enterprise web UI, the operator
+After you create your database in the Redis Enterprise admin console, the operator

 detects the change and creates Kubernetes services that expose the database.
 The